Ohio lawmakers to discuss the Fair School Funding Plan, but what is it? - NewsBreak

 “This work group really looked at all the districts across the state to come up with a number that really made sense, that was tied to reality and not just simply the political whims of the legislature,” said Scott DiMauro, president of the Ohio Education Association.

-The plan explicitly states the base cost does not include the costs of special education, English language learning, transportation, career-technical education and addressing poverty – but emphasizes that the state must give special attention and funds to those areas.Columbus warehouse club ordered to shut down after gun thefts and violence
+The plan explicitly states the base cost does not include the costs of special education, English language learning, transportation, career-technical education and addressing poverty – but emphasizes that the state must give special attention and funds to those areas.Doctor warns of ‘gas station dope’

 A subgroup on poverty recommended an unspecified increase in funding per student to address poverty’s impact on education, with additional funds to go to high-poverty districts.
 It also recommended a study be done to determine what academic, emotional and social services are best suited to address child poverty and whether those services can be implemented in schools.